Investigators & Research Associates

 Dr. Lisa Maher, PhD, Program Head at the Kirby Institute for Infection and Immunity; National Health and Medical Research Council Senior Research Fellow; Professor in the Faculty of Medicine at University of New South Wales, Australia.

-Deborah Money, MD, FRCSC, Vice President of Research and Director of Oak Tree Clinic at BC Women’s Hospital; Professor at the University of British Columbia in the Departments of Obstetrics and Gynecology, Medicine, and the School of Population and Public Health.
+Deborah Money, MD, FRCSC, Director of Oak Tree Clinic at BC Women’s Hospital; Executive Vice Dean, Faculty of Medicine, University of British Columbia; Professor at the University of British Columbia in the Departments of Obstetrics and Gynecology, Medicine, and the School of Population and Public Health.

 Julio S. G. Montaner, MD, FRCPC, FCCP, Director of the British Columbia Centre for Excellence in HIV/AIDS, Professor of Medicine at the University of British Columbia; Endowed Chair in AIDS Research at St. Paul’s Hospital and the University of British Columbia; Head of the Division of AIDS in the Department of Medicine at the University of British Columbia.